-The Watershed Project: Summer-Fall 2018.
-Site specific video and music performance installation at sites in San Francisco Bay watershed exploring the nature of complexity and phase changes in overlapping realms of human-watershed interaction, water and music.
-A collaboration with composers Wayne Vitale, Brian Baumbusch and the Light Bulb Ensemble at Djerassi, CSU-Maritime, and Point San Pablo.
+TIDES: 2018-2020.
+Site specific video and music performance installation at sites in San Francisco Bay watershed exploring the nature of complexity and phase changes in overlapping realms of human-watershed interaction, water and music created through a circumambulation on foot of San Francisco Bay.
+A collaboration with composers Wayne Vitale, Brian Baumbusch and members of the Light Bulb Ensemble at Djerassi, SF Arts Education Galleray at Minnesota St Project and Point San Pablo.

 Tum / Tambor Oct 2017 and March 2018.
 Collaboration with composer Antonio Juan-Marcos and 2e2m ensemble of Paris.
 1 act video opera for solo voice commissioned by Cervantino Festival of Guanajatro, MX for the centenary of Mexican author Juan Rulfo’s birth.